Sun May 06, 2018

 The two main approaches are file transfer (used by ftp and the WWW)

 and distributed file systems (DFS), such as the Network File

-- Care must be taken to assure that clients and servers
+- Designers of a DFS must take care to assure that clients and

 - Distributed Information Systems such as Microsoft's

 accounts that have uniform user names, user id numbers, and

 passwords for all hosts in, say, an office network (or